nadialucas/Kellogg_RA_Git_Practice/README.md

 6. Pull request and then merge to master (this is done in the web browser version fo the repository).

-7. Delete the branch and close the issue (also done in web browser repo)
+7. Delete the branch and close the issue (also done in web browser repo).
+Close out the

 ### Optional